Compliance Framework Integration for Municipal GIS

-Municipal GIS feeds rarely arrive in a uniform state.
-Shapefiles, GeoJSON, and WFS endpoints frequently exhibit projection inconsistencies, missing metadata, or topology errors.
-The ingestion phase normalizes these inputs into a unified spatial dataframe while enforcing strict CRS alignment.
-Misaligned boundaries trigger false-positive zoning violations, making deterministic projection non-negotiable.
+Municipal GIS feeds rarely arrive in a uniform state — shapefiles, GeoJSON, and WFS endpoints exhibit projection inconsistencies, missing metadata, and topology errors.
+The ingestion phase normalises these inputs and repairs geometry before any spatial operation, because misaligned or invalid boundaries trigger false-positive zoning violations.

 import geopandas as gpd